Music for Instagram Ads That Keep Boosted Posts and Reels Ads From Getting Rejected

 Meta Sound Collection fastest safe default

 Ads Manager gives you a built-in music source for campaigns, so you can choose music inside the ad flow instead of hunting for files.
-Meta says Ads Manager provides access to music for ad campaigns and that the catalog consists of royalty-free audio from Meta Sound Collection.
+Ads Manager provides access to music for ad campaigns, and the catalog consists of royalty-free audio from Meta Sound Collection.
 That makes it the quickest way to pair music with placements and reviews.

 Original audio you fully own